bakonaanlong/AB_Testing_Analysis/README.md

 FEATURES

-Clear and concise insights.
+- Clear and concise insights.
-Visualizations: Bar charts, piecharts and KPIs
+- Visualizations: Bar charts, piecharts and KPIs

-INSIGHTS:
+INSIGHTS

-The campaign had a total conversion rate of 2.52%, a healthy conversion for its niche.
+- The campaign had a total conversion rate of 2.52%, a healthy conversion for its niche.
-Ads performed better than PSA with a margin of 0.77%.
+- Ads performed better than PSA with a margin of 0.77%.
-Monday had the most conversions.
+- Monday had the most conversions.

 TECHNOLOGIES USED

-Ms Excel for Cleaning and Preprocessing the data SnowSQL for data aggregation
+- Ms Excel for Cleaning and Preprocessing the data
+- SnowSQL for data aggregation
-My Brain for brainstorming
+- My Brain for brainstorming
-Ms Excel for Visualization
+- Ms Excel for Visualization

 DATA SOURCE

-Kaggle
+- Kaggle

 RECOMMENDATIONS
-Ads should be the default campaign method, since it has proved to be more effective relative to PSA Ads should be rolled out on Mondays especially and it has proven to have the most conversions
+- Ads should be the default campaign method, since it has proved to be more effective relative to PSA
+- Ads should be rolled out on Mondays especially and it has proven to have the most conversions

 CONTACT ME @